Changing Your Website Font via CSS

 - Take readability into context when selecting a font.
-Using sans serif fonts are meant for reading from far away and to grab attention, whereas serif fonts are meant for reading up close and helping to make a personal connection to what is being read.
+Using sans serif fonts is meant for reading from far away and to grab attention, whereas serif fonts are meant for reading up close and helping to make a personal connection to what is being read.
 Think about your audience and use what would appeal most to them.

-- Its best to use a web safe font, meaning it ensures maximum compatibility between browsers/operating systems.
+- It's best to use a web safe font, meaning it ensures maximum compatibility between browsers/operating systems.

 How to access the CSS:

 First, go to the Design Studio.
 Under your current theme, you will see a link called "Create a custom theme from this theme," or "Edit custom theme" if you've already made some modifications.
 Click that link to create a custom theme and access the theme editor.